Raven Point Wood

 Public Toilets: Nearby at White Gap, Curracloe Beach

 Dogs: Dogs must be kept under control at all times.

 You must clean up after your dog if it fouls in a public place.

 From Wexford Town follow the the R741 road over the bridge towards Castlebridge.
 In approximately 3.5 km, take a right turn signposted to Curracloe (R742).
 In Curracloe village, turn right at the Post Office.
-Follow this road for approximately 1 km and then at a right angle bend take another right turn.
-Follow this road until you reach the carpark.
-Raven Wood stands in the sand dunes behind the popular Blue Flag beach at Curracloe.
+Follow this road for approximately 1 km until you come upon a right angle bend with a junction signposted Raven Nature Reserve.
+Turn right as signposted.
+Follow this road until you reach the carpark beside the entrance to the woods. (approximately 1km).

 There are special traffic arrangements in the summer season.

 Trail grades give an indication of what to expect when out on a trail.
 The grade will give an idea of the level of fitness and ability required to use the trail.

 Before attempting a trail, it is important to consider the grading to ensure it matches your ability and level of fitness.

 Wexford Walking Trails are graded by Sport Ireland according to their criteria which is explained here.